 |WOW8-821||3.25.18 - 3.30.18||6||23 and up||$1,400||ENROLL|

 |WOW8-921||3.24.19 - 3.29.19||6||23 and up||$1,400||ENROLL|

 This course may be full or preparing to leave in the next week.
 Please call us at 866-467-7651 to discuss your options.

-Students receive individual instruction and test their skills against vertical cracks, steep faces and boulders.
-Camping occus in a front country site at Smith Rock State Park among the multicolored cliffs and spires.
-Students learn about basic climbing equipment, rope management, wearing harnesses, tying knots, belaying and rappelling techniques and movement on rock.
+Students will receive individual instruction and test their skills against vertical cracks, steep faces and boulders.
+Camping will be in a front country site near Smith Rock State Park among the multicolored cliffs and spires.
+Students will learn about basic climbing equipment, rope management, knots, belaying and rappelling techniques and movement on rock.

 Smith Rock State Park, Oregon

-Smith Rock is a world-renowned climbing destination that attracts climbers of every ability level.
-It is widely considered to be one of the top sport climbing areas in the country.
-Smith Rock is a uniquely beautiful area that commonly graces postcards and calendars.
+Smith Rock is widely considered to be one of the best climbing areas in the country and the variety of climbing offered attracts climbers of every ability level.
+It is a uniquely beautiful area that commonly graces postcards and calendars.
 The Crooked River lazily winds its way through the canyon, cutting a path through the cliffs and spires.
 To the west, the snow-capped volcanoes of the Cascade Range rise on the horizon, above the flat checkerboard of irrigated plains.
-One of the most striking features is a prominent spire, Monkey Face.
+One of the most striking features is a prominent spire, the Monkey Face.
 Given the dry and temperate climate, rock climbing is feasible most of the year.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.